0szgn0/Bitcoin-Anomaly-Detection/README.md

     ```bash
     pip install -r requirements.txt
     ```
-3. Open the `Bitcoin_AML_Analysis.ipynb` notebook to see the code and analysis step-by-step.
+3. Open the `The_Clean_Data_And_The_Model` notebook to see the code and in the notebook called `Hyperparameter_Optimization` you will see the optimization code it takes too long to run and you dont have to run it.

 ---
 *Author: Selman Sezgin | Statistics Student & FinTech Enthusiast*